UPDATE: Forced Evictions and Disability Rights in Africa

 Prior to 1885, the area that forms part of the CKGR today was inhabited by the Basarwa.
 When Botswana became the British Protectorate of Bechuanaland in 1885, the pre-existing rights of the indigenous inhabitants of an acquired territory remained in place unless and until they were extinguished by the British authorities, in terms of colonial law.
 When this happened, the Basarwa had already occupied the CKGR for many years, regulating usage of the land in terms of traditional laws, and the takeover by the Protectorate did not extinguish those rights.
 They remained in force even after Botswana’s independence in 1966 and there was no legislative enactment revoking them afterwards.

 Section 14 of the Constitution of Botswana buttresses the Basarwa’s claim in that land.
 It guarantees the Basarwa’s freedom of movement within, as well as the right to reside in the CKGR.
 Section 8 further prohibits the deprivation of property.
 It states that no property of any description shall be compulsorily taken possession of, and no interest in or right over property of any description shall be compulsorily acquired.
-The proviso is that where it is necessary or expedient to take such property in the interests of defence, public safety, public order, public health or for development purposes, such property will be deemed to have been lawfully acquired.
+The proviso is that where it is necessary or expedient to take such property in the interests of defence, public safety, public order, and public health or for development purposes, such property will be deemed to have been lawfully acquired.

 Despite such provisions, the government used powers conferred upon it by the National Parks and Game Reserve Regulations effectively to force the Basarwa out of the reserve.
 The government invoked the need to protect the viability of the wildlife population in the reserve, the prohibitive cost of the provision of basic services to the settlements, and its desire to introduce the Basarwa to the mainstream of Botswana society.
 These reasons were advanced as justifications to make the government actions lawful.
 Such reasons go against the tenets of democracy, which manifest themselves in a country’s ability to tolerate and respect the choices made by its minorities, and to resist the temptation to impose upon them a way of life they may not want and do not seek.
 Further, article 2 of the ILO Convention 169 calls for consultation of indigenous peoples before steps like these can be taken.
 In other words it discourages the imposition of policies and lifestyles upon a minority by a politically dominant group.